mapninja/Earthsys144/Conditionals_in_QGIS.md

 # Alternative Conditional Method for those using WhiteboxTools in QGIS

+## resample

+Something is going wrong with the CC and Bilinear Interpolations in the  Resample, when using WBT in QGIS.
+Instead, please use Nearest Neighbor (NN) as the method for resample, with your valley3nonull layer as the base raster.

 ## Raster Calculator

 We use the SAGA and NOT the QGIS raster calculator because we need a comparison operation available in the SAGA toolbox.